hpsaturn/esp32-plant-watering-cli/README.md

 nmcli status
 ```

-### Remote access
+#### Remote access

-Change the next command using your IP address of the board:
+From your PC, access to the plant, changing in the next command and put your IP address of your board that show the status command, like this:

 ```shell
 telnet 192.168.178.91 11000